Skip to main content

 Surgical options for degenerative disk disease include:

-• Disk replacement surgery replaces a worn-out disk with an artificial disk.
+• Disk replacement surgery replaces a worn out disk with an artificial disk.
 Replacing a disk may help relieve pain in your arms or legs while maintaining motion and flexibility.

-Your health care team, including experts in pain management, physical medicine and rehabilitation, physical therapy and neurosurgery, will work together to tailor a treatment plan for you.
+Your healthcare team, including experts in pain management, physical medicine and rehabilitation, physical therapy and neurosurgery, will work together to tailor a treatment plan for you.

-• Nine questions to ask your spine surgeon
+• Get nine questions to ask your spine surgeon.

-• Common causes of back pain
+• Learn about back pain self-care.

-• Understanding the types of back surgery
+• Read about the common causes of back pain.

 Topics in this Post